shadabshaukat/DELTA/README.md

 ```
 Docker
+Python3.9 (local install)
 ```

 # Installation

-You can install and run DELTA as a Docker container
+You can install and run DELTA as a Docker container or run with Python directly if installed locally (See 'Function Definition' section in the end)

-Build from source
+## Building from source

 ```
 git clone https://github.com/shadabshaukat/DELTA.git && cd DELTA/